John Wesley Dafoe

 John Wesley Dafoe (8 March 1866 – 9 January 1944) was a Canadian journalist.
 From 1901 to 1944 he was the editor of the Manitoba Free Press, later named the Winnipeg Free Press.
 He also wrote several books, including a biography of Sir Wilfrid Laurier.

-Dafoe was one of the country's most influential and powerful journalists.
-During his tenure, the Free Press was among the most important newspapers in Canada and was considered one of the great newspapers of the world.
+Dafoe was one of the country's most influential and powerful Liberal journalists.
+During his tenure, the Free Press was among the most important newspapers in Canada and was respected one of the great newspapers of the world.
 His influence extended to the very centre of Canadian power, both through his writing and his close relations with his employers, the Liberal Sifton family.

-In 1919, he did not give unqualified support to the Business side during the strong Labour-Capital confrontation that was the Winnipeg General strike.
+In 1919, he did not give unqualified support to the Business side during the strong Labour-Capital confrontation that was the Winnipeg general strike.
 He claimed credit for his paper that Winnipeg adopted Single Transferable Voting for city elections in 1920.

 Dafoe accompanied Prime Minister William Lyon Mackenzie King to several imperial conferences and was asked by the Prime Minister to sit on the Rowell–Sirois Commission studying federal–provincial relations.
-Dafoe opposed appeasement of fascist dictators and urged the government to prepare for a major war, which he accurately predicted would begin in 1939.
+In the late 1930s Dafoe opposed appeasement of fascist dictators and urged the government to prepare for a major war, which he accurately predicted would begin in 1939.